pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/AuthenticationHandler.md

 If the PIN entered is incorrect the `onPinRequest` handler will be called with a new request.
 The `options` parameters contains additional parameters like max allowed entry attempts and remaining attempts.
-If the PIN code is correct, the `onSuccess` handler will be called.
+If the PIN is correct, the `onSuccess` handler will be called.

 ```js
 handler.onSuccess(() => {